WordPress/gutenberg/docs/getting-started/devenv/README.md

 -   Lint, format, and test JavaScript code
 -   Scaffold custom blocks with the `create-block` package

 The list goes on.
-While modern JavaScript development can be challenging, WordPress provides several tools, like [`wp-scripts`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) and [`create-block`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/), that streamline the process and are made possible by Node.js developer tools.
+While modern JavaScript development can be challenging, WordPress provides several tools, like [`wp-scripts`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) and [`create-block`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/), that streamline the process and are made possible by Node.js development tools.

 If you are already familiar with `node`, it's recommended that you use the [LTS](https://nodejs.dev/en/about/releases/) (Long Term Support) version, and you will also need Node Package Manager (`npm`), the `npx` script, and Node Version Manager (`nvm`).

-To install Node.js developer tools and learn more about each, refer to the links below.
+To install Node.js development tools and learn more about each, refer to the links below.

 -   [Install Node.js for Mac and Linux](/docs/getting-started/devenv/nodejs-development-tools.md#mac-and-linux-installations)
 -   [Install Node.js for Windows](/docs/getting-started/devenv/nodejs-development-tools.md#windows-or-alternative-installs)